+"These are the most thermophilic Archaea discovered that will grow on cellulose and the most thermophilic cellulase in any organism," said coauthor Douglas S. . [ Print | E-mail.
 Generating 'green' electricity: Waste heat converted to electricity using new alloy.
 University of Minnesota engineering researchers in the College of Science and Engineering have recently discovered a new alloy material that converts heat directly into electricity.

 Public release date: 29-Mar-2011 [ Print | E-mail Share ] [ Close Window ] Contact: Louis Bergeronlouisb3@stanford.edu 650-725-1944Stanford University Stanford researchers have developed a battery that takes advantage of the difference in salinity between freshwater and seawater to produce electricity.

-Technology High Efficiency Design to Produce 200% of the Power Output of Conventional Solar Cells Revolutionary Design Our revolutionary 3-dimensional silicon solar cell is designed to maximize the conversion of sunlight into electricity.
+As an indicator of the battery's potential for producing power, Cui's team calculated that if all the world's rivers were put to use, their batteries could supply about 2 terawatts of electricity annually – that's roughly 13 percent of the world's current energy consumption.
+Initially, the battery is filled with freshwater and a small electric current is applied to charge it up.
+Technology.
+High Efficiency Design to Produce 200% of the Power Output of Conventional Solar Cells Revolutionary Design Our revolutionary 3-dimensional silicon solar cell is designed to maximize the conversion of sunlight into electricity.